sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 To install the above run `:PlugInstall` in neovim.

-Enable syntax highlighting and file type identification, plugin and identing
+Enable syntax highlighting and file type identification, plugin and indenting
 ```vim
 syntax enable
 filetype plugin indent on